History of the Web

 Browsers

-The first widely distributed browser may have been ViolaWWW; this browser also pioneered multiple interesting features such as applets and images.
-It was in turn the inspiration for NCSA Mosaic, which launched in 1993.
-One of the two original authors of Mosaic went on to co-found Netscape, which built Netscape Navigator, the first commercial browser,By commercial I mean built by a for-profit entity.
+The first widely distributed browser may have been ViolaWWW (see Figure 5); this browser also pioneered multiple interesting features such as applets and images.
+It was in turn the inspiration for NCSA Mosaic (see Figure 6), which launched in 1993.
+One of the two original authors of Mosaic went on to co-found Netscape, which built Netscape Navigator (see Figure 7), the first commercial browser,By commercial I mean built by a for-profit entity.
 Netscape’s early versions were also not free software—you had to buy them from a store.
 They cost about $50. which launched in 1994.
-Feeling threatened, Microsoft launched Internet Explorer in 1995 and soon bundled it with Windows 95.
+Feeling threatened, Microsoft launched Internet Explorer (see Figure 8) in 1995 and soon bundled it with Windows 95.

-Internet Explorer 1.0Wikipedia, used with permission from Microsoft
+Figure 8: Internet Explorer 1.0.
+(Wikipedia, used with permission from Microsoft.)

 The era of the “first browser war” ensued: a competition between Netscape Navigator and Internet Explorer.
 There were also other browsers with smaller market shares; one notable example is Opera.
 The WebKit project began in 1999; Safari and Chromium-based browsers, such as Chrome and newer versions of Edge, descend from this codebase.
 Likewise, the Gecko rendering engine was originally developed by Netscape starting in 1997; the Firefox browser is descended from that codebase.
 During the first browser war, nearly all of the core features of this book’s simple browser were added, including CSS, DOM, and JavaScript.

-The “second browser war”, which according to Wikipedia was 2004-2017, was fought between a variety of browsers, in particular Internet Explorer, Firefox, Safari, and Chrome.
+The “second browser war”, which according to Wikipedia was 2004–2017, was fought between a variety of browsers, in particular Internet Explorer, Firefox, Safari, and Chrome.
 Initially, Safari and Chrome used the same rendering engine, but Chrome forked into Blink in 2013, which Microsoft Edge adopted by 2020.
-The second browser war saw the development of many features of the modern web, including widespread use of AJAX requests, HTML5 features like <canvas>, and a huge explosion in third-party JavaScript libraries and frameworks.
+The second browser war saw the development of many features of the modern web, including widespread use of AJAXAsynchronous JavaScript and XML, where XML stands for eXtensible Markup Language., HTML5 features like <canvas>, and a huge explosion in third-party JavaScript libraries and frameworks.

 In parallel with these developments was another, equally important, one—the standardization of web APIs.
 In October 1994, the World Wide Web Consortium (W3C) was founded to provide oversight and standards for web features.
 Prior to this point, browsers would often introduce new HTML elements or APIs, and competing browsers would have to copy them.
 With a standards organization, those elements and APIs could subsequently be agreed upon and documented in specifications.
-(These days, an initial discussion, design and specification precedes any new feature.)
+(These days, an initial discussion, design, and specification precedes any new feature.)
 Later on, the HTML specification ended up moving to a different standards body called the WHATWG, but CSS and other features are still standardized at the W3C.
-JavaScript is standardized at TC39 (“Technical Committee 39” at ECMA, yet another standards body).
+JavaScript is standardized at yet another standards body, TC39 (Technical Committee 39) at ECMA.
 HTTP is standardized by the IETF.
-The point is that the standards process set up in the mid-nineties is still with us.
+The important point is that the standards process set up in the mid-1990s is still with us.

 In the first years of the web, it was not so clear that browsers would remain standard and that one browser might not end up “winning” and becoming another proprietary software platform.
 There are multiple reasons this didn’t happen, among them the egalitarian ethos of the computing community and the presence and strength of the W3C.
 Another important reason was the networked nature of the web, and therefore the necessity for web developers to make sure their pages worked correctly in most or all of the browsers (otherwise they would lose customers), leading them to avoid proprietary extensions.
 On the contrary, browsers worked hard to carefully reproduce each other’s undocumented behaviors—even bugs—to make sure they continued supporting the whole web.